travis-ci/travis-ci/CONTRIBUTING.md

   illustrating the issue.
 - If you're having trouble with a specific build, please include a link to the build or job in question.
+- Include all this information in a new issue on our [Issue Traker](https://github.com/travis-ci/travis-ci/issues)

 ## Pull Requests